dbierer/php-class-notes/php-security-notes-2023.md

 * 5: use apachectl -l and apachectl -M to see which modules are loaded look for ssl_module especially
 * 6: php.ini settings: allow_url_include = off; open_basedir = /set/this/to/something; doc_root = /set/to/something
+* 7: Look under response headers in the browser tools.
+Is the version of PHP exposed?

 ## Missing Function Level Access Control
 * 1: Utilize an Access Control List (ACL) which defines: